-Halfway through the year, it is becoming increasingly clear that 2019 looks set to be the year of 'the edge' for telecoms and data centre networks, as it makes its way into enterprise IT strategies driven by technological advancement.
+Halfway through the year, it is becoming increasingly clear that 2019 looks set to be the year of 'the edge' for telecoms and data center networks, as it makes its way into enterprise IT strategies driven by technological advancement.

 One of these will be artificial intelligence (AI), which is gradually being adopted by businesses across the world and demands more compute with faster access, making edge an obvious solution.

 IoT will also create new requirements as organisations collect vast amounts of data from IoT devices and apply machine learning (ML) and AI platforms for actionable intelligence.

 The general consensus is that all of the above will move compute closer to where it will ultimately be used so that decisions can be made faster and from across the globe.

 It is true that these new technologies are creating new demands for how data is processed.

 However, this does not mean completely re-engineering data infrastructure around new micro-data centers at the edge; this, in fact, underestimates both the intelligence of devices and the capabilities of existing infrastructure.

 The future of these new technologies is split-second decision-making at the device itself – whether on a computer in Paris, a mobile phone in Berlin, or in a Tesla on the motorway to Newcastle, where there's no risk from latency or interruption.

 For example, oft-cited applications, such as autonomous vehicles, with their massive sensor arrays and ultra-severe latency requirements, need their intelligence to be local.